navbuilder/autobuilder/README.md

 # autobuilder
-Auto Gitian builder for NavCoin
+Auto Gitian builder for NavCoin.
+Both scripts should be in $HOME.

 ## autobuild.sh
 This is the main script which must be run in background. `ACCESS_TOKEN` needs to be set to a valid GitHub access token.